kmlawson/china-revolutions-mo3337/09seminars.md

 Some Primary Source Accounts on CR:

-- ‘An Insider’s Account of the Cultural Revolution: Wang Li’s Memoirs’.
-Chinese Law and Government 27 (1994): 1.
+- ‘An Insider’s Account of the Cultural Revolution: Wang Li’s Memoirs’. *Chinese Law and Government* 27 (1994): 1.
+[Link](https://heinonline.org/HOL/Page?handle=hein.journals/chinelgo27&id=497&div=&collection=).
-- Barthes, Roland.
-Travels in China.
-Polity, 2012.
+- Barthes, Roland. *Travels in China*.
+2012.
-- Bennett, Gordon A. Ronald N. Montaperto.
-Red Guard; the Political Biography of Dai Hsiao-Ai.
+- Bennett, Gordon A. Ronald N. Montaperto. *Red Guard; the Political Biography of Dai Hsiao-Ai*.
 1st ed. edition.
-Doubleday, 1971.
+1971.
-- Bo, Ma.
-Blood Red Sunset: A Memoir of the Chinese Cultural Revolution.
-Penguin, 1996.
+- Bo, Ma. *Blood Red Sunset: A Memoir of the Chinese Cultural Revolution*.
+1996.
-- Chen, Jack.
-A Year in Upper Felicity: Life in a Chinese Village During the Cultural Revolution.
-Prentice-Hall, 1972.
+- Feng, Chi-ts’ai. *Voices from the Whirlwind: An Oral History of the Chinese Cultural Revolution*.
+1991.
-- Feng, Jicai.
-Ten Years of Madness: Oral Histories of China’s Cultural Revolution.
-China Books, 1996.
+- Feng, Jicai. *Ten Years of Madness: Oral Histories of China’s Cultural Revolution*.
+1996.
-- Han, Dongping.
-The Unknown Cultural Revolution: Life and Change in a Chinese Village.
-NYU Press, 2008.
+- Han, Dongping. *The Unknown Cultural Revolution: Life and Change in a Chinese Village*.
+2008.
-- Hinton, William.
-Hundred Day War: The Cultural Revolution at Qinghua University.
-Foreign Languages Press, 2023.
+- Hinton, William. *Hundred Day War: The Cultural Revolution at Qinghua University*.
+2023.
-- Hunter, Neale.
-Shanghai Journal: An Eyewitness Account of the Cultural Revolution.
-Oxford University Press, 1988.
+- Hunter, Neale. *Shanghai Journal: An Eyewitness Account of the Cultural Revolution*.
+1988.
-- Ma, Jisen.
-The Cultural Revolution in the Foreign Ministry of China.
-The Chinese University of Hong Kong Press, 2020.
+- Jisen, Ma. *The Cultural Revolution in the Foreign Ministry of China*.
+2020.
-- Leys, Simon.
-The Chairman’s New Clothes: Mao and the Cultural Revolution.
-Allison & Busby, 1981.
+- Leys, Simon. *The Chairman’s New Clothes: Mao and the Cultural Revolution*.
+1981.
-- Lo, Fulang.
-Morning Breeze: A True Story of China’s Cultural Revolution.
-China Books & Periodicals, 1989.
+- Ling, Ken. *Red Guard: School Boy to Little General in Mao’s China*, 1972.
-- Lo, Ruth Earnshaw, and Katharine S. Kinderman.
-In the Eye of the Typhoon: An American Woman in China during the Cultural Revolution.
-Harcourt Brace Jovanovich, 1980.
+- Lo, Fulang. *Morning Breeze: A True Story of China’s Cultural Revolution*.
+1989.
-- Min, Anchee.
-Red Azalea.
-A&C Black, 2012. https://archive.org/details/redazalea0000unse/.
+- Lo, Ruth Earnshaw, and Katharine S. Kinderman. *In the Eye of the Typhoon: An American Woman in China during the Cultural Revolution*.
+1980.
-- Nee, Victor, and Don Layman.
-The Cultural Revolution at Peking University.
-Monthly Review Press, 1969.
+- Min, Anchee. *Red Azalea*.
+2012.
+[Link](https://archive.org/details/redazalea0000unse/).
-- Nien, Cheng.
-Life and Death in Shanghai.
-Grove Press, 1995.
+- Nee, Victor, and Don Layman. *The Cultural Revolution at Peking University*.
+1969.
-- Niu-Niu.
-No Tears for Mao: Growing Up in the Cultural Revolution.
-Academy Chicago Publishers, 1995.
+- Niu-Niu. *No Tears for Mao: Growing Up in the Cultural Revolution*.
+1995.
-- Seltman, Muriel.
-What’s Left?
-What’s Right?: A Political Journey via North Korea and the Chinese Cultural Revolution.
+- Seltman, Muriel. *What’s Left?
+What’s Right?: A Political Journey via North Korea and the Chinese Cultural Revolution*.
 2nd Revised ed. edition.
-Matador, 2014.
+2014.
-- Wang, Youqin.
-Victims of the Cultural Revolution: Testimonies of China’s Tragedy.
-Simon and Schuster, 2023.
+- Wang, Youqin. *Victims of the Cultural Revolution: Testimonies of China’s Tragedy*.
+2023.
-- Wen, Chihua.
-The Red Mirror: Children Of China’s Cultural Revolution.
-Routledge, 2018.
+- Wen, Chihua. *The Red Mirror: Children Of China’s Cultural Revolution*.
+2018.
-- Wood, Frances.
-Hand-Grenade Practice in Peking: My Part in the Cultural Revolution.
-Slightly Foxed, 2011.
+- Wood, Frances. *Hand-Grenade Practice in Peking: My Part in the Cultural Revolution*.
+2011.
-- Yang, Rae.
-Spider Eaters: A Memoir.
-University of California Press, 1997.
+- Yang, Rae. *Spider Eaters: A Memoir*.
+1997.
-- Yang, Xiaokai, and Susan McFadden.
-Captive Spirits: Prisoners of the Cultural Revolution.
-Oxford University Press, 1997.
+- Yang, Xiaokai, and Susan McFadden. *Captive Spirits: Prisoners of the Cultural Revolution*.
+1997.
-- Ye, Ting-Xing.
-My Name Is Number 4: A True Story from the Cultural Revolution.
-Macmillan + ORM, 2008.
+- Ye, Ting-Xing. *My Name Is Number 4: A True Story from the Cultural Revolution*.
+2008.
-- Yuan, Gao.
-Born Red: A Chronicle of the Cultural Revolution.
+- Yuan, Gao. *Born Red: A Chronicle of the Cultural Revolution*.
 1st ed.
-Stanford University Press, 1987.
+1987.
-- Zhai, Zhen-Hua, and Zhai Zhenhua.
-Red Flower of China: An Autobiography.
-Lester Publishing, 1992.
-[Link](https://archive.org/details/redflowerofchina0000zhai)
+- Zhai, Zhen-Hua, and Zhai Zhenhua. *Red Flower of China: An Autobiography*.
+1992.
+[Link](https://archive.org/details/redflowerofchina0000zhai).

 Secondary Sources: